ali-hager/ChatGPT/README.md

 # AI Chatbot

-Welcome to the **AI Chatbot for Kids** project!
-This chatbot aims to offer a fun and educational experience for children by allowing them to ask questions and receive answers from the OpenAI API through an interactive web interface.
-While it is currently a basic AI chatbot, it is being developed to be more suitable for kids.
+Welcome to my **AI Chatbot for Kids** project!
+While it is currently a basic AI chatbot, it is being developed to be more suitable for kids by offering a fun and educational experience for children by allowing them to ask questions and receive answers from the OpenAI API through an interactive web interface.

 ## Table of Contents